JeseGamerHD/AssortedAdditions/README.md

 If you want to modify something that has already been added (issue is closed) you can simply add a comment explaining what you want to do and why (and maybe message me).
 These are less likely to be accepted, but if your proposal makes sense and improves whatever it is associated with it can be accepted.

 <u> **Creating a pull request / Adding your contributions**:</u>
-After whatever you are contributing has been give the green light and you are done with it, you can simply create a pull request.
+After whatever you are contributing is done (and approved), you can simply create a pull request to the **development branch**.
 Please reference your issue or discord post in the pull request (you can just copy the contents in to the description).
 I will then review the changes and if they are good, add them.

 ## License